ld32/SmartSlurm/README.md

 ![](https://github.com/ld32/smartSlurm/blob/main/stats/back/barchartMem.png)

-##As the figure shown above, we Smart Slurm run the first 5 jobs, it use default memory, then based on the first five jobs, it estimate memory future jobs.
-The wasted memory is dramatially decreased for the last jobs.
+##As the figure shown above, Smart Slurm runs the first 5 jobs, it use default memory, then based on the first five jobs, it estimates memory for future jobs.
+The wasted memory is dramatially decreased for the future jobs.

 ![](https://github.com/ld32/smartSlurm/blob/main/stats/back/barchartTime.png)

-##As the figure shown above, we Smart Slurm run the first 5 jobs, it use default time, then based on the first five jobs, it estimate time future jobs.
-The wasted time is dramatially decreased for the last jobs.
+##As the figure shown above, Smart Slurm run the first 5 jobs, it use default time, then based on the first five jobs, it estimates time future jobs.
+The wasted time is dramatially decreased for the future jobs.

 ## ssbatch features:
 1) Auto adjust memory and run-time according to statistics from earlier jobs